PrimaMateria/blog/primamateria-blog/content/20240821-playwright-nixos-webdev/index.md

 {{ nerdy(text="

-If you will need diferent version, just change the version to match a tag on Playwrights' repository and change `sha256` to empty string.
-Running it first time will trigger error about not matching hashes.
-Take the expected hash from the error message and paste it instead of the empty string.
+If you need a different version, simply change the version to match a tag in the Playwright repository and set sha256 to an empty string.
+When you run it for the first time, an error will occur due to the mismatched hashes.
+Copy the expected hash from the error message and replace the empty string with it.

 ") }}

-Extend the dev shell with extra package and extra shell hook.
-Use Haumea to get the newly create package with specified version.
+Extend the dev shell with an extra package and an additional shell hook.
+Use Haumea to include the newly created package.

 ```nix
 #flake.nix